-Overall revenues in the proprietary funds are budgeted to remain stable at \$32 million.
-The Civic Complex Fund revenues are budgeted to increase in relation to prior year actual to an amount of \$1.88 million, 6%.
-Total Airport Fund revenues net of grant proceeds are expected to decrease to \$269,800.
-Additional grant income of \$288,000 is anticipated to be received for property and easement acquisitions to eliminate existing obstructions and make place for the future runway extension and runway and apron pavement improvements.
-The City has utilized conservative consumption estimates for the utilities.
-The Sewer Fund is budgeted to remain stable at \$3.6 million.
-The Electric Fund revenue is budgeted to remain stable at \$22.3 million.
-The Water Fund is budgeted to remain consistent at \$3.5 million.
+Overall revenues in the proprietary funds are budgeted to increase to \$30.9 million, a 4% increase over Fiscal Year 2020 actuals.
+The Civic Complex Fund revenues are budgeted to increase in relation to the prior year actual of \$1.2 million to an amount of \$1.8 million (Fiscal Year 2020 included two months with no membership billing due to the COVID-19 pandemic).
+Total Airport Fund revenues net of grant proceeds are expected to increase to \$342,900.
+Additional grant income of \$90,000 is anticipated to be received for property and easement acquisitions to eliminate existing obstructions and make place for the future runway extension and runway and apron pavement improvements.
+The City has utilized a slight increase in consumption estimates for the utilities anticipating less impact from the COVID-19 pandemic.
+The Sewer Fund is budgeted to have a 3.5% increase to \$3.6 million.
+The Electric Fund revenue is budgeted to remain stable at \$21.6 million, a 0.7% increase.
+The Water Fund is budgeted to have a 2.0% increase to \$3.5 million.

-Budgeted expenditures (debt and capital not included) in the Civic Complex Fund are expected to increase approximately 2% over prior year actual to \$2.0 million.
-Budgeted operating expenditures in the Airport Fund are expected to remain stable at \$316,600.
-Sewer Fund expenditures (debt service not included) are budgeted to increase approximately 8% over the prior year actual to \$2.1 million due to a combination of increased personnel and operating costs.
-Budgeted expenditures in the Electric Fund are expected to increase approximately 2% over the prior year actual to \$2.1 million.
-The increase is driven largely by an anticipated increase in purchased power costs of 2% for a total power costs budget of \$18.2 million.
-Water Fund expenditures are budgeted to increase 11% over prior year actual to \$2.7 million.
+Budgeted expenditures (debt and capital not included) in the Civic Complex Fund are expected to increase from the Fiscal Year 2020 actual of \$1.8 million to \$2.2 million.
+Budgeted operating expenditures in the Airport Fund are expected to increase from the Fiscal Year 2020 actual of \$267,006 to \$357,600.
+Sewer Fund expenditures (debt service not included) are budgeted to increase approximately 8% over the prior year actual to \$2.2 million due to a combination of increased personnel and operating costs.
+Budgeted expenditures in the Electric Fund are expected to increase approximately 3.8% over the prior year actual to \$21.6 million.
+Water Fund expenditures are budgeted to increase from the prior year actual of \$2.2 million to \$2.7 million.
 Primary components of this increase include an increase in personnel costs and an increase in service supplies for meter replacements and radionuclide treatment costs.
-Debt as of September 30, 2020, is budgeted to be \$331,549 in the Civic Complex Fund, \$925,000 in the Water Fund, and \$4,990,000 in the Sewer Fund.
+Debt as of September 30, 2021, is budgeted to be \$152,991 in the Civic Complex Fund and \$4,025,900 in the Sewer Fund.